 BlissCo Cannabis Corp., formerly Trigen Resources Inc. (the "Company" or "BlissCo") was incorporated on January 13, 1981 under the laws of British Columbia.
 On February 22, 2018, the Company changed its name from Trigen Resources Inc. ("Trigen") to BlissCo Cannabis Corp.
 The Company was previously listed on the NEX board of the TSX Venture Exchange (the "Exchange") and was delisted from the Exchange effective February 21, 2018.
 On March 2, 2018, the Company commenced trading on the Canadian Securities Exchange ("CSE") under the symbol "BLIS" (Note 12).
+On April 30, 2018, the Company commenced trading on the Frankfurt Stock Exchange under the symbol "GQ4B".
+On September 21, 2018, the Company commenced trading on the OTCQB under the symbol "HSTRF".

 On February 23, 2018, Trigen completed its acquisition of Bliss Co Holdings Ltd. ("BCH"), a private company incorporated under the laws of Canada.
-The Company is constructing an urban Access to Cannabis for Medical Purposes Regulation cultivation facility with a focus on being a high-volume packager, processor and distributor of medical and non-medical cannabis when it becomes legal in Canada.
-(Note 3) The Company received its license to cultivate cannabis plants and prepare dried cannabis under the Access to Cannabis for Medical Purposes Regulations ("ACMPR") in March 2018.
+The Company constructed an urban Access to Cannabis for Medical Purposes Regulation cultivation facility with a focus on being a high-volume packager, processor and distributor of medical and non-medical cannabis when it becomes legal in Canada.
+(Note 3) The Company received its license to cultivate cannabis plants and prepare dried cannabis under the Access to Cannabis for Medical Purposes Regulations ("ACMPR") in March 2018 and its amended ACMPR license to include the production of cannabis oil in August 2018.
 All of its assets and operations are located in Canada.